lammypi/KaggleX/README.md

-# KaggleX BIPOC Membership Project
+# KaggleX BIPOC Mentorship Project

 _Please be patient as this is an in-progress project.
 My mentorship runs until December 14, 2023._